User Flow Template

 About the User Flow Template

-An end-to-end flow can help interpret the quality or experience of the path a user chooses.
-The flow can also reveal how many steps they chose to complete a task and what pathways they decide to take when choosing your product or service to solve a pain point.
+Diagramming the user flow can help interpret the quality or experience of the path a user chooses.
+The flow can also reveal how many steps they chose to complete a task and what pathways they decide to take when interacting with your product or service to solve a pain point.

-User flows are diagrams that help UX and product teams map out the logical path a user should take when interacting with a system.
-As a visual tool, the user flow shows the relationship between a website or app’s functionality, potential actions a user could take, and the outcome of what the user decides to do.
+User flows diagram help UX and product teams map out the logical path a user should take when interacting with a system.
+As a visual tool, the user flow diagram shows the relationship between a website or app’s functionality, potential actions a user could take, and the outcome of what the user decides to do.

 A start or endpoint: this makes clear where the flow begins or finishes